Nobody likes to talk about money.

 I truly believe that this is the only way to reduce or prevent conflict around your finances.
 Have a serious, no-judgment dialogue about your history with money, and use the perspectives you get from the conversation to shape your family’s financial vision.

-Here’s what you need to cover, as I outline in this free checklist:
+Here’s what you need to cover, as I outline in my Money Conversation Starter Kit:

 Your Money Histories

 Who you are as a person is often a direct reflection of how you were raised.
 The way you handle your finances today is the result of your history with money to date.
 Therefore, you need to know your spouse’s money history in order to understand and appreciate how they interact with money.